Ceramic nonstick cookware is trending in the culinary world, and there are good reasons why.

 After soaking, very gently scrub the cookware using a circular motion with a plastic dish brush until the stubborn stains lift away.
 Then rise the pot or pan under tepid water and dry with a fresh towel.

 If for some reason the stains persist even with the use of baking soda, try experimenting with different powdered cleaners such as Comet, Ajax, or Bon Ami.
+A great liquid cleaner is Bar Keepers Friend.
 These are all safe to use on ceramics as they won’t scratch the cooking surface.

 4. Remove Burnt Food